Jeadie/bookish-guacamole/README.md

  * Except to create tables easily queriable by moduleID (the current main use case), little schema design has been considered.

 ## Future Roadmap
+### Streaming
+Using SNS and AWS Lambda (or some other basic compute) is a quick, greenfield means to create a streaming analytics service.
+However, larger designs can benefit from a variety of larger, more robust systems.
+The most common streaming framework used is Apache Kafka.
+Kafka has a suite of built in tools common to analytics platforms: metrics, log aggregation, etc (that our basic example would have to be designed on top of the service).
+Additionally, AWS MSK is a managed Kafka service, reducing the engineering and upkeep cost of such a solution.
+For Kafka's advantages, it forces a stronger (than other designs) lock-in to a specific platform.

+### Event Schema Management
+Managing event schema is an important part of a data system, as it adapts over time.
+How consumers handle events and their varying (over time) schemas, is often through a schema registry.
+Schema registries are a common tool in both open source and managed software.
+Consider two common examples: Confluent's schema registry and AWS's EventBridge Schema Registry.
+The key choice between such tools sits on the underlying streaming architecture.
+AWS's schema registry requires the event bus to be on AWS's EventBridge.
+Likewise, Confluent's registry is the base for a Kafka setup.
+Separate to this, schema management, generally at the start of schemas, can be done by well designed microservices that persist data in a common format (or with data remediation applied), and handles new events with a routing pattern.

+### Data Lake
+Batch workloads can (and often are - e.g. machine learning workloads) ontop of a streaming system.
+For this, and before considering any such batch processing frameworks, the data must be stored for use.
+DynamoDB would not be a strong choice for a data lake.
+For one, it has a substantially high storage cost (compared to alternative solutions).
+It does, however, maintain strong transactional value due to its inherent relations.
+This makes it more viable as a data warehousing, than a data lake.
+It could be used as an excellent metadata store for any data lake (consider a S3 data lake with metadata stored in dynamoDB).

 # Testing